 TRAN 279 - Intelligent Transportation Systems (ITS) Capstone.
 3 Credits.
-This course will challenge the student to utilize the combined knowledge and skills gained in the program to demonstrate the ability to work through realworld transportation issues.
+This course will challenge the student to utilize the combined knowledge and skills gained in the program to demonstrate the ability to work through and skills gained in the program to demonstrate the ability to work through real-world transportation issues.
 Students will utilize modeling and simulation software to work through transportation issues.
 Case studies will be heavily relied upon, and current and future trends in Intelligent Transportation Systems will be addressed.
 (PR/CO: TRAN 274)